Tactile Gloves: Hand Pressure And Force Measurement

 Sixty-five (65) sensing elements embedded within the glove enable accurate pressure mapping across the most important areas of the hand.

-GLOVE Sensor Specifications
+Glove Sensor Specifications

-Sensing Elements | 65 |
+Sensing Elements | 65 elements of 5.0 mm × 6.0 mm |

 Full Scale Range | 80 psi (55 N/cm²) |